Quantifying Fashion Data

 - Items are short-lived and get discontinued - recommender has to react to new items quickly and we have to find a way to keep data on discontinued items useful.

 At Dressipi, we have addressed these challenges - and many more!
-Stay tuned for our next blog on how consumer behaviour has a huge impact on how recommender systems are built for the fashion domain.
+Stay tuned for our next blog on how consumer behavior has a huge impact on how recommender systems are built for the fashion domain.